Climate Action Plan - Measure A-2.1

 In preparing an amendment to the Water Conservation in Landscaping Ordinance, the County is developing data tracking and enforcement mechanisms to calculate greenhouse gas emissions reductions and ensure policy compliance after implementation.
-This measure only applies to new single-family residential subdivisions and single-family residential detached condominium projects.
-Multi-family residential and single-family (non-tract) homes are not required to meet these increased tree planting requirements.
+This measure applies to new single-family residential development.

 Why is this important?

 During photosynthesis plants take carbon dioxide from the atmosphere and convert it to oxygen and carbon-based plant matter, storing carbon in the soil.
 As part of the natural carbon cycle, trees store significant amounts of carbon because of their size and longevity while also providing habitat, clean air, beauty, shade, and contributing to community well-being.
 Trees draw greenhouse gas emissions from the atmosphere to sequester carbon within the tree roots, wood, leaves, and soil.
 As the tree grows, it continues to absorb more carbon adding both habitat benefit and value to a home.
 Trees can reduce electricity use by providing shade and temperature regulation benefits for residents.